Skyscanner/SkyFloatingLabelTextField/README.md

 ### Colors

 To customize the colors of the textfield, set a few properties - either from code, or from Interface builder.
 To use a textfield with an icon, utilize the `SkyFloatingLabelTextFieldWithIcon` class (and bundle the font class with your app).
-This example will change colors for the textfield on teh right:
+This example will change colors for the textfield on the right:

 ![](/SkyFloatingLabelTextField/images/example-2.gif)